Melinda Hewett

 School of Psychology, The University of Queensland

-Melinda Hewett is a researcher at the School of Psychology at The University of Queensland with expertise in collective action, counter-movements, and social change.
-Hewett's research examines public responses to counter-protests that disrupt social movements and investigates comparative approaches to social change resource hubs through the Commons Social Change Library.
-Hewett's scholarly interests span free speech debates, intergroup relations, and the broader dynamics of how societies navigate collective action and resistance movements.
+Melinda Hewett is a researcher in the School of Psychology at The University of Queensland whose work examines collective action, counter-movements, and intergroup relations in the context of social change.
+Hewett has published on public responses to counter-protests that disrupt social change movements and on comparative analysis of social change resource hubs, including the Commons Social Change Library.
+Additional research interests include free speech as it relates to group dynamics and the conditions under which social change efforts succeed or face opposition.

 Based on ORCID profile and published research